jeremy-rifkin/rifkin.dev/src/blog/expression-templates.md

 Not to be confused with `template`, an expression template is an object that represents an expression or computation.

 This is a powerful metaprogramming tool because it gives developers complete control over how the computations are performed.
-We could evaluate an expression template any time we want, substitute values, inspect it, or evan transform it.
+We could evaluate an expression template any time we want, substitute values, inspect it, or even transform it.
 Some common applications of expression templates include lazy evaluation[^wiki], symbolic execution, optimization, and introducing new semantic meanings to expressions.